What is National Bagel Day?

-In 2019, these rounds of dough can be found just about anywhere: breakfast joints, coffee shops, supermarkets, or even your kitchen pantry.
+National Bagel Day is January 15.
+Bagels have a history that is richer than your favorite cream cheese spread!
+These rounds of dough can be found just about anywhere: breakfast joints, coffee shops, supermarkets, or even your kitchen pantry.
 In fact, 2018 saw more than 354 million bagels sold.

 National Bagel Day timeline

 The beginnings of the modern bagel can be traced to the Polish obwarzanek, a thin, boiled, then baked ring of dough.

 The first known written records about bagels appears in Krakow, Poland which dictated that bagels should be gifted to women soon after childbirth.

 Over this century, the popularity of bagels spread through the growing Eastern European and Jewish-immigrant communities in New York City.